robertknight/rten/README.md

     shapes and data of the outputs.

-After building the library, API documentation for the `Model` and `TensorList` classes is available in `dist/wasnn.d.ts`.
+After building the library, API documentation for the `Model` and `TensorList` classes is available in `dist/rten.d.ts`.

 ## Preparing ONNX models

-Wasnn does not load ONNX models directly.
+RTen does not load ONNX models directly.
 ONNX models must be run through a conversion tool which produces an optimized model in a [FlatBuffers](https://google.github.io/flatbuffers/)-based format that the engine can load.
 This is conceptually similar to the `.tflite` and `.ort`